 Additional Skills to Put on Resume

-- Hard skills demonstrate the set of the required skills for the definite job.
-They represent the experience/expertise that an applicant must have in order to land the job.
+- Hard skills demonstrate the set of the required skills for a definite job.
+They represent the experience/expertise that an applicant must have to land the job.
 It is possible to measure hard skills – you either gain them or not.

 Now let us take a look at the additional skills on resume examples and decide which of them can be defined as hard skills, and which ones can be defined as soft skills.
 What is more, pay attention to the skills section writing strategies.

 Hard skills are the main additional skills to put on a resume.
 They demonstrate the knowledge that the candidate has gained both through education and professional work experience.
 Hard skills could include: